 This leads to a difficult topic that has been evolving regarding electric bikes, where should they be allowed?
 While the laws pertaining to electric bike legality in cities, on roads, and on bike paths, have been more and more finely tuned recently, whether or not electric bikes are allowed or should be allowed in parks wilderness, and recreation areas that prohibit motorized vehicles is a topic of debate.
 These rules are rather convoluted and far from all encompassing, so it is highly recommended to check with your local authorities themselves to get their perspective.
 The argument is typically centered around congestion and the increased wear and tear that electric bikes would offer trails.
 Perhaps it is wishful thinking but an alternate perspective is that increasing the number of people that are able to enjoy the outdoors, and in turn creating more stewards of nature, could play an important role in helping to preserve our natural spaces.
 This could potentially lead to greater advocacy and funding by people whom would otherwise be indifferent.

-Electric bikes are a great option to help experience the outdoors in a whole new way!
+Off-road electric bikes are a great option to help experience the outdoors in a whole new way!
 Rad Power Bikes is filled with outdoor lovers, myself included being raised by park rangers turned scientists, so finding ways to help others experience the wonders that the outdoors have to offer, and creating more stewards for mother nature, is something that we take a lot of pride in.
-Check out the community photos collection on our website to see what you’re missing, or share your own so that your favorite spot can be appreciated by others as well.
-Whether you’re a seasoned outdoorsman or somebody that rarely leaves the pavement, we’d love to see where ebikes take you!
+Whether you’re a seasoned outdoors person or somebody that rarely leaves the pavement, we’d love to see where ebikes take you!